 The addition of apple is almost undetectable, but it gives the pâté a slightly sweet and mellow note.
 Thyme and vermouth (if using) add an herby and savoury undertone, while cream adds a much needed lightness.
 This pâté will last for up to a week in the fridge if the top is covered with plastic wrap.
 It’s a great appetizer to make ahead and to serve as part of a buffet table or first course.

 Chicken Liver Pâté with Apple and Thyme

-- Add thyme leaves, chicken livers, and diced apples.
+- Add the thyme leaves, chicken livers, and a diced apple.
 Cook on medium heat until liver is cooked through but not tough yet.
-My stove takes longer than most, so it took about 20-25 minutes for me.
+My stove takes longer than most, so it takes about 20-25 minutes for me.